Iran women's national football team: 2020s

 Iran qualified for their first ever AFC Women's Asian Cup when they won against Jordan on penalties in the qualifiers for the 2022 edition to be hosted in India.
-In Iran's historic debut, Iran impressed by holding India goalless, but following India's withdrawal due to COVID-19 pandemic, Iran's only point was lost, and thus Iran was left vulnerable to China and Chinese Taipei, losing 0–7 and 0–5 in process and was eliminated as the worst third-placed team.
+In Iran's debut, the team held India goalless, but following India's withdrawal due to the COVID-19 pandemic, Iran's only point was lost, and thus Iran was left vulnerable to China and Chinese Taipei, losing 0–7 and 0–5 in process, and was eliminated as the worst third-placed team.

 In 2023, a report on BBC Persian reported the lack of facilities and friendly matches for the team.
-This report mentioned the "unwillingness" of the Iranian Football Federation to have a women's team.
-In the 2024 AFC Women's Olympic Qualifying Tournament, Maryam Azmoun's team had one draw and two defeats (in second round of the tournament), although their slight loss against powerful Australia was predictable for the fans.
+This report suggested that the Iranian Football Federation was unwilling to have a women's team.
+In the 2024 AFC Women's Olympic Qualifying Tournament, Maryam Azmoon's team had one draw and two defeats (in the second round of the tournament).
+Their loss against powerful Australia was predictable for the fans.